barton-willis/polylog/README.md

 - The method uses a series that converges linearly on the entire complex plane (except at one).
 The largest convergence rate is $1/\sqrt{3}$.

-- To boost accuracy, the method uses Kahan summation.
+- The focus of this code is accuracy over speed.
+To boost accuracy, the method uses Kahan summation.
 Also, it monitors the accuracy of the summation using a running error bound.

 ## Other